PG Diploma in VLSI Design & ASIC Verification

 • RTL Coding with Verilog

-• On-Chip Protocols Design
+• On-Chip Protocol Design

 • FPGA Programming

-Experiential Project Based learning
+Experiential Project Based Learning

 SPECIALIZATIONS:

-• Design and Verification using System Verilog
+• Design and Verification using System Verilog – 100 hrs.

 • OOPs in System Verilog